Skip to main content

 • parquet is supported for both direct loading and staging.

-1. Clickhouse has an experimental object datatype, but we have found it to be a bit unpredictable, so the dlt clickhouse destination will load the complex datatype to a text column.
+1. Clickhouse has an experimental object datatype, but we've found it to be a bit unpredictable, so the dlt clickhouse destination will load the json datatype to a text column.
 If you need this feature, get in touch with our Slack community, and we will consider adding it.

 2. Clickhouse does not support the time datatype.
 Time will be loaded to a text column.

-4. Clickhouse accepts adding columns to a populated table that are not null.
+4. Clickhouse accepts adding columns to a populated table that aren’t null.

-5. Clickhouse can produce rounding errors under certain conditions when using the float / double datatype.
-Make sure to use decimal if you cannot afford to have rounding errors.
-Loading the value 12.7001 to a double column with the loader file format jsonl set will predictbly produce a rounding error for example.
+5. Clickhouse can produce rounding errors under certain conditions when using the float/double datatype.
+Make sure to use decimal if you can’t afford to have rounding errors.
+Loading the value 12.7001 to a double column with the loader file format jsonl set will predictably produce a rounding error, for example.

 ClickHouse supports the following column hints: